Top 10 challenges of retail eCommerce in 2023

 Introduction:

 The growth of this industry can be attributed to several factors such as an increase in internet penetration, an increase in disposable income, an increase in the number of online shoppers, increase in the number of online stores rise.
-But with the opportunity, there are notable 10 challenges of retail eCommerce.
+But with the opportunity, there are notable 10 biggest challenges of retail eCommerce.

-Data collection and validation for machine learning: In big data, it is crucial to collect, store and process data at scale.
-In the retail e-commerce domain, it is critical to analyze customer behavior, predict future trends, and provide personalized recommendations for each customer.
-This can be achieved by machine learning (ML) techniques like deep learning (DL), which uses neural networks to learn from large datasets.
-These algorithms require large datasets for training and validation.
-Hence, this article focuses on collecting and validating data for ML applications using Apache Spark with SQL and Hive/Pig/Hive LLAP as back.
+In big data, it is crucial to collect, store and process data at scale.
+In the retail e-commerce domain, it is critical to analyze customer journeys, predict future trends, and provide personalized recommendations for each customer’s pain and customer segmentation.

 The retail eCommerce sector is currently in a very busy period.
 This is the case for online and offline retail, with the latter now facing digital competition.

-The development of mobile devices has led to a significant change in consumer behavior, so we are witnessing an increase in mobile sales.
+The development of mobile devices has led to a significant change in consumer demands, so we are witnessing an increase in mobile sales.
 The use of social networks and the development of online marketing have also contributed to this evolution.

 1. Keeping up with changing technology and trends